Be Careful to Say Happy New Year in Japan?!

 Happy birthday to you.

-Therefore, the phrase “明けましておめでとうございます” has the meaning of “The New Year has finally come, bless you!
-Therefore, it should only be used when the New Year has already arrived.
-Japanese people especially like to send this blessing to their friends and relatives at the New Year’s Eve, when the New Year’s bell rings.
-This phrase is also often used as a greeting in New Year’s cards.
+Therefore, “明けましておめでとうございます” carries the meaning of “The New Year has arrived—congratulations and best wishes!”
+Because of this, it should only be used after the New Year has begun.
+Japanese people especially like to exchange this greeting with friends and relatives when the New Year’s bell rings on New Year’s Eve, and it is also commonly written on New Year’s cards.

-Another phrase that is often used to say Happy New Year is
+Another phrase often used to say Happy New Year is:

 新年おめでとうございます。